ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 ## Access role requirements for {{site.data.keyword.powerSys_notm}}
 {: #access-roles-requirement}

-{{site.data.keyword.powerSys_notm}} requires additional access for features such as Direct Link, Transit Gateway service, and Virtual Private Cloud.
-You might require additional access based on your resource requirements.
+{{site.data.keyword.powerSys_notm}} requires extra access for features such as Direct Link, Transit Gateway service, and Virtual Private Cloud.
+You might require these extra access based on your resource requirements.
 For example, to create a Cloud connection, you need `access`to the Direct Link service.

 The following table displays the additional access roles that are required for the corresponding type of services that are allowed by {{site.data.keyword.powerSys_notm}}: